DuongTranDang1004/DSA_TeamProject/README.md

  + Peak memory usage during the solving process
  + Initialization time and memory usage

+## Alternative: Manual Compilation and Execution (If Maven Is Not Available)
+If you are unable to run Maven, you can compile and run the project manually from the command line.
+Follow these steps:

 ## Dependencies
 ### Maven Dependencies
  + JavaFX for building the user interface (javafx-controls, javafx-fxml)